 JESSIE L. MOORE is director of the Center for Engaged Learning and professor of English: Professional Writing & Rhetoric at Elon University.
 She previously coordinated Elon’s first-year writing program and professional writing & rhetoric program.
 She received her Ph.D. and M.A. in English – Rhetoric and Composition from Purdue University.

-Jessie has served on the Executive Committee for the Conference on College Composition and Communication (CCCC), as the inaugural Chair-Elect (and subsequently as the Chair and Past-Chair) of the Second Language Writing Interest Section of TESOL, and on the Board for the Carolinas Writing Program Administrators.
-In 2013, she co-hosted the International Society for the Scholarship of Teaching and Learning (ISSOTL) conference with Peter Felten and developed ISSOTL Online 2013, which featured strands on SoTL foundations, studying and designing for transfer, and student voices in SoTL.
-She currently serves as the elected Secretary of CCCC, as U.S. Regional Vice President (2016-2018) of ISSOTL, and as Chair of the ISSOTL Communications Committee.
+Jessie currently serves as the elected Secretary of the Conference on College Composition and Communication and as Chair of the International Society for the Scholarship of Teaching and Learning (ISSOTL) Communications Committee.
+She previously has served on the Executive Committee for CCCC, as U.S. Regional Vice President (2016-2018) of ISSOTL, as the inaugural Chair-Elect (and subsequently as the Chair and Past-Chair) of the Second Language Writing Interest Section of TESOL, and on the Board for the Carolinas Writing Program Administrators.
+In 2013, she co-hosted the International Society for the Scholarship of Teaching and Learning conference with Peter Felten and developed ISSOTL Online 2013, which featured strands on SoTL foundations, studying and designing for transfer, and student voices in SoTL.
 Her full CV is available at jessie.jessiemoore.net/research.

 Feedback on Previous Campus Visits